Having trouble converting text dates in Excel? Today, I'll show you how you can easily work with textual dates in Excel.

 Conversion with Non-Standard Formats

-Unfortunately, if your dates are in a more complex or less common format, Excel may not be able to recognize them right away.
+If your dates are in a more complex or non-standard format, Excel may not recognize them automatically, and you'll need to apply extra steps to convert text date formats correctly.
 We'll have to add an additional step to convert the dates to a recognized format.
 We can resort to extracting parts of the text string using the functions LEFT, MID, and RIGHT and then combine the pieces using & or CONCATENATE into a format that Excel supports.
 For example, if my text string is “2018-Feb-02”, which Excel does not recognize, I can use the following formula to swap the positions of the day and year parts of the text to become “02-Feb-2018”, which Excel does recognize.

 =RIGHT(A2,2)&"-"&MID(A2,6,3)&"-"&LEFT(A2,4)